Meet the Pros

 Brett Bothwell - Junior Program Head Professional

-Brett, a former highly ranked Junior in the US, was captain of the tennis team at Illinois Institute of Technology in Chicago.
-He attained a Bachelor of Architecture.
-He started teaching tennis in NY in 1988.
-Over a twenty year period, primarily teaching at Roosevelt Island Racquet Club, he merged his design-engineering-tennis passions to develop numerous patented racquet designs and to refine his teaching techniques.
-In 2001 he launched Bolt Sports, featuring racquets with Zipstrip.
-For more information on Bolt racquets go to www.boltadvance.com
+Brett, a former ranked Junior, was captain of the tennis team at Illinois Institute of Technology, Chicago where he attained a Bachelor of Architecture.
+He came to NY in 1988 to work for the noted architect Philip Johnson, and subsequently started teaching tennis in 1990.
+Over a 20 year period, primarily teaching at Roosevelt Island Racquet Club, he merged his design-engineering-tennis passions to develop numerous patented racquet designs and to refine his teaching techniques.
+In 2012 he launched BOLT Sports, featuring racquets with spring-suspension technology - Zipstrips.
+For more information on BOLT racquets go to www.boltadvance.com.
+Brett is USPTA certified.

 Hugo held a top 50 United States Junior ranking before playing the Satellite Circuit and qualifying for the US Open.
 He joined the West Side Tennis Club Staff in 1998.
 Hugo was certified by Welby Van Horn, who was one of the original founders of the USTPA.
 Hugo has been teaching tennis since 1982.
 He is fluent in Spanish and English.